3.10. Lambda

 var x = invoke(counter,13)

-delete counter // this is when the finalizer is called
+unsafe { delete counter; } // this is when the finalizer is called

 Lambdas are the main building blocks for implementing custom iterators (see Iterators).